 The above review of the literature, especially the accounting literature, indicates that FCF is defined in so many different ways.
-The objective of this study is to determine which one of these definitions, if any, is most correlated with (and, thus, is hypothesized to be the best predictor of) stock price changes for the industrial sector of the U.S..
+The objective of this study is to determine which one of these definitions, if any, is most correlated with (and, thus, is hypothesized to be the best predictor of) stock price changes for the telecommunication industry.
 The following section describes the proposed model to be used to answer the research question of this study.